 The Bromley All-Age Autism Partnership ( BAAP)

-In December 2018, the government announced plans to introduce an updated National Autism Strategy, which would represent people of all ages in the UK for the first time.
+In December 2018, the government updated its National Autism Strategy to represent people of all ages in the UK for the first time.
 It stated ‘The strategy must put in place the right health, care and education services, reduce social isolation and open up opportunities for autistic people of all ages’.
 In response the Bromley Autism Partnership was extended to become the Bromley All-Age Autism Partnership.

-To register your interest in this exciting initiative please email firstname.lastname@example.org
+If you are interested in finding out more about this exciting initiative please email firstname.lastname@example.org

 The 100 Day Challenge

-The 100 day challenge was an exciting and novel initiative that aimed to demonstrate the Bromley local area’s commitment to driving through rapid improvements for children and young people with social communication difficulties (including autism) and their families
+The 100 day challenge was an exciting and novel initiative that aimed to demonstrate the Bromley local area’s commitment to driving through improved experiences and outcomes for children and young people with social communication difficulties (including autism) and their families

 Working in collaboration, a group of 20 consisting of parent carers, schools and other professionals worked to identify and ‘unstick problems in the system’.
 With innovative thinking the group worked to identify, create and test solutions, all within 100 days